datanav/docs/technical/businesscentral-shopify.rst

 ---------------------------------------------
 Before any synchronization can take place, a link between a Businesscentral Customers and a Shopify Customer must be established.

-A new Shopify Customer will be created from a Businesscentral Customers if it is connected to a Businesscentral Salesorders that is synchronized into Shopify.
+A new Shopify Customer will be created from a Businesscentral Customers if it is connected to a Businesscentral Salesorders, or Salesorderlines that is synchronized into Shopify.

 Once a link between a Businesscentral Customers and a Shopify Customer is established, it will keep in sync between the two systems, regardless of where it is edited.